CareDailyAI/botlab/README.md

 Most developers simply type `./botengine` to execute commands on the command line interface.
 For example, `./botengine --help`

 If you're running Windows, we recommend using Windows Terminal to run the 'botengine' application.
 You can also try `python botengine`.
 Please keep in mind that although Python is meant to be operating system independent, some differences do exist between OS's and bot commercial code runs in a Linux environment on the cloud or on the edge.

-When you clone the botengine repository, be sure to add its location to your PYTHONPATH variable.

 ## BotEngine Shortcuts